 Drawing, Perspective Elevation and Plan View of a Double Spiral Staircase, February 13, 1883

 This is a Drawing.
-It is dated February 13, 1883 and we acquired it in 2007.
-Its medium is graphite, brush and watercolor, pen and black ink on cream laid paper.
+It was model maker: Adolph Bordeaux.
+It is dated February 13, 1883.
+Its medium is graphite, pen and black ink, brush and blue, grey watercolor on cream laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Eugene V. and Clare E. Thaw’s generous gift of their collection of architectural models for staircases will be the subject of a forthcoming Cooper-Hewitt exhibition.